meilisearch/meilisearch-kubernetes/README.md

 # Replace <your-instance-name> with the name of your deployed service
 helm uninstall <your-service-name>
 ```

+## 🤖 Compatibility with MeiliSearch

+This chart only guarantees the compatibility with the [version v0.19.0 of MeiliSearch](https://github.com/meilisearch/MeiliSearch/releases/tag/v0.19.0).

 ## ⚙️ Development Workflow and Contributing